SeyoungKimLab/EiGLasso/EiGLasso_JMLR/README.md

 # EiGLasso (joint optimization)
-A scalable optimization method for learning the Kronecker sum of two sparse inverse covariance matrices.
-This software implements a joint optimization of EiGLasso introduced in the paper,
+This software implements EiGLasso with a joint optimization of two graph parameters introduced in the following paper:
 > Jun Ho Yoon and Seyoung Kim.
 EiGLasso for Scalable Sparse Kronecker-Sum Inverse Covariance Estimation. *Journal of Machine Learning Research (JMLR)*, 2022.

 EiGLasso can be used as either